tkoyama010/awesome-getfem/examples/README.rst

 Examples
 ========

-Here is a gallery of several examples demonstrating what PyVista can do!
+Here is a gallery of several examples demonstrating what GetFEM can do!

 All of these examples are live and available on MyBinder.